-Women Leaders: There are 65 women partners globally.
-Twenty-seven percent of the Firm’s U.S. partners are women.
+Women Leaders: There are 67 women partners globally.
+Twenty-nine percent of the Firm’s U.S. partners are women.
 Thirteen women serve as leaders of departments, offices, practice groups, or are Firmwide committee chairs or Management Committee members.
 The General Counsel and two Management Committee members are women.
 Forty-two percent of U.S. partners promoted since 2007 are women.
-Women comprise 27% of US partners and 23% globally.

 TOWER (Taskforce on Women’s Engagement & Retention): A committee of women and men partners are focused on the advancement and development of women attorneys globally.
 TOWER members represent all four Firm departments and 9 offices.
 One co-chair and 40% of attorney members are men.